crypticCaroline/puppyplaymates/docs/testing.md

  iOS, Android 10, and Windows 10. -
 Tested for responsiveness using Chrome DevTools.
 Runs well on both IOS and Android 10.

-### Performance Testing
-Tested on the Developer Tools Lighthouse.

-I used Lighthouse last in my testing to check for final things to improve and make sure everything was working well.
-I had not added rel= noopeners to my resources page, Dev Tools highlighted this and I made the adjustment.

 ### Usability